They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 Okay, But Are People Actually Seeing Again?

-That’s a huge deal.
+That’s actually a huge deal.
 It means the brain still knows how to process visual info, and the gold particles are acting like a bridge, reconnecting broken circuits.

 Why Gold, Though?
 Couldn’t We Use Something Cheaper?

-And in nanoparticle form, you don’t need much.
-We’re talking billionths of a gram.
+And in nanoparticle form, you don’t need much, we’re talking billionths of a gram.
 So while it sounds flashy, the cost isn’t as wild as you’d expect.

 Still, if you’re imagining a Bond villain injecting molten gold directly into someone’s pupil, this ain’t that.